5 Keys to Prepare for Defense Industry Product Development

 Granting your remote teams the ability to access product information from any location at any time will enable them to better leverage the data and collaborate more efficiently.
 In turn, your organization will reap the benefits of increased productivity and reduced costs.

-To mitigate potential supply chain risks, implement a secure PLM system that allows suppliers to access the latest product information and collaborate more effectively with your team.
-Also, measures should be put in place to help you quickly identify alternate supply sources and circumvent any quality or lead-time issues that may arise.
+To mitigate potential supply chain risks, implement a secure PLM software system that enables suppliers to access the latest product information and collaborate more effectively with your team.
+Consider adding additional measures to help you quickly identify alternate supply sources and circumvent any quality or lead-time issues that may arise.
+This will provide enhanced supply chain resiliency.

 Demonstrate to your customers that you have the proper systems, standard operating procedures, and contingency plans in place.
 This streamlines your product development process and helps your customers meet goals while fostering greater trust and a long-lasting partnership.